-The five warmup iterations with 30 seconds each lead to 2:30 minutes warmup.
-The long warmup is needed especially for the benchmark runs with large heap sizes (10M cache entries) to allow the garbage collector to adapt and have a more steadily behavior.
+Five warmup iterations with 30 seconds each lead to 2:30 minutes warmup.
+Longer warmup is needed especially for the benchmark runs with large heap sizes (10M cache entries) to allow garbage collector to adapt and have steadier behavior.

-The number of threads equals the number of cores available to the JVM.
-To disable cores we use the
+Number of threads are equal to the number of cores available in the JVM.
+To disable cores we can use the

 Linux CPU hotplug feature.
-This way only the enabled processors are exposed by the OS and the
+This way only enabled processors are exposed by the OS and output of

-Runtime.getRuntime().availableProcessors() is identical to the number of usable physical
+Runtime.getRuntime().availableProcessors() is equal to the number of usable physical

 processor cores.
 No hyper threading is in effect.

-In the plots below units are in SI (base 10), meaning 1MB is 10^6 bytes.
-This way the unit prefixes for operations/s and bytes/s are identical.
+In below plots measuring units are in SI (base 10) which means 1MB is 10^6 bytes.
+This ensures measurement units for operations/s and bytes/s are same.

-Every bar is plotted with a confidence interval.
-The interval does not represent the upper and lower bounds of a measured value, but it is much more sensitive.
-The confidence interval is calculated by JMH with a level of 99.9%.
-This means, the likelihood that the value is between the shown interval is 99.9%.
+Every bar chart has a confidence interval associated with it.
+This interval does not just represent the upper and lower bounds of a measured value, but it shows a range of potential values.
+Confidence interval is calculated by JMH with a level of 99.9% (which means likelihood that the actual value is between the shown interval is 99.9%).

-In Part 1 we focused on comparing cache implementations to hash maps, which means the test scenario did not trigger the eviction.
-In Part 2 we focused on benchmarking the different eviction algorithms.
-Both benchmarks were designed to test two aspects of caching in isolation.
-This gives interesting insights in detailed aspects, however, the outcome may be totally different in other scenarios.
-For example, the eviction algorithm in Part 2 is only utilized by one thread and a cache implementation may react different when called by concurrent threads.
+Part 1 of the series was focused on comparing cache implementations to hashmaps in which case test scenario did not trigger the eviction while Part 2 was focused on benchmarking different eviction algorithms.
+Both benchmarks were designed to test two different aspects of caching in isolation and they have given interesting insights in detailed aspects.

-We combine the different aspects into one benchmark:
+We have combined few such aspects into one benchmark: